 Also Read, Historical and Famous Temples in India

 Vesara Architecture Style

-Vesara style of Architecture evolved in the state of Karnataka in the region between the Krishna River and Vindhy during the medieval centuries.
+Vesara style of architecture evolved in the state of Karnataka in the region between the Krishna River and Vindhy during the medieval centuries.
 This style combines both the Dravida and the Nagara architectural styles.
-In such form of construction, the height of the temple towers reduced even though the numbers of tiers are retained.
+In such a form of construction, the height of the temple towers is reduced even though the number of tiers is retained.
 This is attained by decreasing the height of individual tiers.
 The semi-circular erections of the Buddhist chaityas are also copied in this style.
-In this style structures are finely finished, figures are much decorated and well-polished.
+In this style structures are finely finished, and figures are much decorated and well-polished.

 Examples: Dodda Bassapa Temple at Dambal, Ladkhan Temple at Ainhole and temples at the Chalukya capital Badami.

 Dravida style advanced in the South, throughout the Chola Empire, between the 9th and 12th Century AD.
 It is seen in the region between the Krishna and Kaveri rivers.
 The two most important characteristics of Dravida temple architecture are that temples have more than 4 sides in the sanctum and the Tower or Vimana are pyramidals.
 In Dravida style temple is situated within an ambulatory hall.